 Geography doesn’t seem to favor an IJ migration route across Anatolia.
 With significant mountain ranges hugging the Mediterranean coast and a high central plateau, these areas would not have been a typical habitat of these people.
 Also, there is little developed Aurignacian evidence from the area.
 Perhaps further study will suggest a likely route and an amount of time it took.
 It seems likely most of the evidence lays under the Black Sea, just as earlier evidence may lay under the Persian Gulf.
 For now, there seems slightly more evidence for passage through the Caucasus and across the north shore of the Black Sea to the lower Danube ~42ka, but the jury remains out.

 Based on current 2010 archaeology and dating, there is strong evidence documenting the presumptive arrival of these IJ people in the Danube basin by 40ka.
 Cave art in Spain and southern France has been dated similarly.
-Open tundra of Europe at this time would have allowed rapid advancement for these cold-adapted hunters, but still these early dates for western Europe surprise, unless they are representative of a parallel and yet undocumented migration into Europe by boat around or across the Mediterranean from the Levant or North Africa.
+Open tundra of Europe at this time would have allowed rapid advancement for these cold-adapted hunters, but still these early dates for western Europe surprise, unless Homo neandertalensis developed art in parallel to Homo sapiens, or unless the paintings are representative of a parallel and yet undocumented migration of Homo Sapiens into Europe by boat around or across the Mediterranean from the Levant or North Africa.

 The climate record shows a sudden warming ~38ka that raised temperatures well off their lows, enabling those with a foothold in the south of Europe to begin advancement northward.
 There was likely some mixture of Haplogroups F*, and perhaps C, among them.
 Some of IJ* remained in West Asia (just where they are found today), for Haplogroup J-M304 separated ~30ka and remained mostly in its West Asia homeland, eventually spreading as far as the Balkans and southern Italy in Europe, and also through north Africa.